Sadra-jl/PaleLotus.DataShaper/README.md

 ## License

-Licensed under the MIT License.
+This repository is licensed under the MIT License.
+See the [LICENSE](./LICENSE) file for details.